H3 Podcast: Shows

-The H3 Podcast airs three live video podcasts episodes per week, two available to the general public and a members-exclusive show See You Next Wednesday.
+The H3 Podcast airs four live video podcasts episodes per week, three available to the general public and a members-exclusive show See You Next Thursday.
+An after show branded as "After Dark" is also aired after the three public episodes, with an additional episode on Tuesdays.
 The show consist of a mix of live and pre-recorded episodes with separate formats but with pre-recorded content being upload throughout the week.

 Past shows

 Frenemies and Families

 Frenemies was a show hosted by Trisha Paytas and Ethan Klein on the H3 Podcast channel.
 The podcast focused on discussing personal experiences, pop culture, internet drama and mental health.
 It consisted of 39 episodes and two accompanying vlogs.
 Paytas and Klein's friendship was occasionally tumultuous, leading to episodes that were incomplete due to a verbal argument.
 The podcast came to an end during its 39th episode, after a dispute with Paytas and Klein about podcast revenue and production ownership.
 Despite this, Frenemies gained recognition in the podcasting realm and found a place in numerous Top 50 lists, frequently pulling in millions of viewers per episode.

 The Families podcast was created in response to Paytas unexpectedly quitting Frenemies.
 Families, which also discussed internet drama, as well as focused on Ethan's relationship with his parents, was co-hosted by his mother, Donna Klein and featured his father, Gary Klein.
 Families aired its last official episode in August 2021 and reunited for a special holiday episode in December 2021.